"Any situation that would reduce a character's head to the consistency of chunky salsa dip is fatal, regardless of other rules."

 What's fun about that rule is that the confetti is treated as obstacles for the remaining vehicles.
 So while it can be quite satisfying to completely shred an opponents vehicle, the end result is that you've made things harder on yourself.

-Arguably applies to characters in cases of steamrolling, where a large vehicle just drives over a small one.
+Then there's steamrolling, where a large vehicle just drives over a small one.
 Going by the rules, say an 80,000 lb semi hits a motorcycle with a roll of 3 damage.
 With a ram bar, that turns into 3 x 20 x 2 x 2.
 240 damage.
-Now, evenly distribute this over all the armor and the player...which has up to 9 hit points.
+Now, evenly distribute this over all the armor and the player... which has up to 9 hit points.
 Yeah.
 Now note that this level of damage is likely to happen during say, a 15 mph crash(1d6-1).
 A 50 mph crash requires 5d6.

 In the classic Cyberpunk 2020 taking more than 8 points of damage to any extremity would cause its loss, and losing one's head in this way was instantly fatal, no save.
 Another rule said that any damage to a character's head was doubled, and most weapons did about 20-30 points of damage per average hit.
 Suffice to say, a helmet was a smart investment.